dusanCemovic/footballTournaments/README.md

     - Each round if with different teams
     - If odd number, then one team need to wait
     - If the schedule already exists and any match contains a final result, re-generation is not allowed.
+    - Between round we have some pause (20minutes)
     - Endpoint:
         - POST /tournaments/{id}/schedule:generate
 - Result entry + unfinalization